amosyuen/radix64/README.md

 <br>
 # Performance
 Benchmarks on an Amazon EC2 micro-2 instance.
-Averages the run times of 1 million calls over 10 trials.
+The times are for 1 million calls averaged over 10 runs.
 Uses random pre-generated 64 bit buffers or 53 bit integers as inputs.
-You can see the radix64 functions performance for buffers are as fast if not faster than native node base64 conversion functions.
+You can see the radix64 functions performance for buffers are as fast as if not faster than native node base64 conversion functions.

 Function | Time (Milliseconds)
 --------------------------------|----